Israel accuses Syria of genocide, urges intervention

 The Assad government puts its own losses at more than 2,600 dead.
 It has condemned the killing of civilians in Syria, and blamed the violence on Sunni Islamist terrorism.

-Israel's comments on Syria come at a time of intense frustration with the west's failure to curb Iran's nuclear program.
-World powers have so far used sanctions and negotiations to stop a program they believe is geared towards producing nuclear bombs.
-Israel has hinted it could attack Iran preemptively should it deem diplomacy a dead end.
+Israel's comments on Syria come at a time of intense frustration with the west's failure to curb Iran's nuclear programme.
+World powers have so far used sanctions and negotiations to stop a programme they believe is geared towards producing nuclear bombs.
+Israel has hinted it could attack Iran pre-emptively should it deem diplomacy a dead end.

 Ehud Yaari, Middle East correspondent for Israel's top-rated Channel Two television, described Syria as a test-case for international resolve in the Middle East.